pounard/goat-mapper/README.md

  - [x] rename things in entity builder for having a more natural builder pattern semantics when using the manager directly,

+ - [ ] set any to one n+1 relations for being join'ed per default,

+ - [ ] allow any to one n+1 relations to be marked by implementation to not be join'ed per default,

  - [ ] write a basic symfony bundle,

  - [ ] write poor's man documentation for basic use cases.